 We have worked thousands of successful appeals requiring in-depth knowledge of VA rules, regulations, Diagnostic Codes, and court decisions guiding how the VA should evaluate claims and allocate disability benefits.
-Berry Law Firm attorneys are accredited by the VA to represent Veterans filing appeals for VA benefits.
+Berry Law attorneys are accredited by the VA to represent Veterans filing appeals for VA benefits.
 We have obtained millions of dollars in disability compensation for thousands of U.S. military veterans.

 You do not have to face the VA and its bureaucratic system on your own.
-At Berry Law Firm, we know the way forward.
+At Berry Law, we know the way forward.
 Our attorneys understand the appeals process, the evidence necessary to establish service-connected erectile dysfunction, and how to determine the proper amount of back pay that disabled Veterans deserve.

-Contact Berry Law Firm online or phone us at (888) 883-2483 from anywhere in the U.S.A. for a free consultation to discuss reopening and appealing your VA benefits claim.
+Contact Berry Law online or phone us at (888) 883-2483 from anywhere in the U.S.A. for a free consultation to discuss reopening and appealing your VA benefits claim.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.